Athletics at the 1996 Summer Olympics – Men's 100 metres

 These are the official results of the men's 100 metres event at the 1996 Summer Olympics in Atlanta.
 There were a total number of 106 participating athletes from 75 nations, with twelve heats in round 1, five quarterfinals, two semifinals and a final.
 Each nation was limited to 3 athletes per rules in force since the 1930 Olympic Congress.
 The event was won by Donovan Bailey of Canada, the nation's first title in the event since Percy Williams won it in 1928.

 Summary

 Canada's Donovan Bailey won the gold medal, breaking the world record that Leroy Burrell of the United States had set in 1994.
 Namibia's Frankie Fredericks won the silver medal for a second consecutive Olympics, while Trinidad and Tobago sprinter Ato Boldon won the bronze.
-It was Trinidad and Tobago's first medal in the event since 1976.
+It was Trinidad and Tobago's first medal in the event since Hasely Crawford's win in 1976.
 For Fredericks and Boldon, this was the first of two events where they both medaled behind a world record setting run; Fredericks took silver and Boldon bronze in the 200 metre event where Michael Johnson ran 19.32 to win.